perfectra1n/claude-code-log/README.md

 - Markdown renderer
 - figure out minimum Python version and introduce a testing matrix
 - add minimalist theme and make it light + dark; animate gradient background in fancy theme
+- do we need special handling for hooks?